 How many treatments will be required?

 The number of treatments will vary with each individual and the condition being treated.
-For acute problems, on a few treatments may be required.
-In some cases, on treatment will be sufficient.
-For complex and longstanding conditions, one or two treatments a week for several weeks may be recommended with less frequent treatment as improvement occurs.
-Treatment sessions usually last between 15 and 30 minutes.
+For acute problems, only a few treatments may be required.
+For complex and chronic conditions, one or two treatments a week for several weeks may be recommended with less frequent treatment as improvement occurs.
 Relief may be immediate or occur within a few hours, or after a few days.
 In some conditions, several sessions may be required before improvement is noticed.
-Eighty to ninety percent of patients respond well to acupuncture with noticeable improvement.
-Acupuncture can be used as the only form of therapy or it may be combined successfully with other forms of medical or physical therapy.
+Acupuncture can be an individual treatment or used in combination with manual therapy.

 Dry needling is a technique used by physiotherapists in order to treat muscular pain and myofascial dysfunction.
 Dry needling is performed using the same needles used for anatomical acupuncture but needles are inserted into trigger points.
 This technique uses needles to target specific muscles that can be contracted and shortened.
 These tight muscles can compress joints and nerves and cause pain or limited range of motion.
 Releasing trigger points by using dry needling can greatly reduce the tightness and pain and also increase flexibility and range of motion.
 Common minor complications that usually resolve on their own include bleeding, bruising, and pain during or after treatment.